Aaron1515/Pirateme/README.md

 To test if the gem is install,
 Pirateme.hello

-   '"Welcome to the coolest pirate gem!"'
+    "Welcome to the coolest pirate gem!"

+eg.
+Pirateme.translate("Hello there!")

+    "Ahoy there!"

 Pirateme::Fake.captian

-  # Return a name of a captian by random.
+    Return a name of a captian by random.

 ## Development